 The most challenging thing about earbuds is finding the right pair.
 There’s undoubtedly a loyal fanbase of Apple products that will swear that nothing compares to the Airbuds with its own charging case, but the TOZO T10 TWS does give Airbuds a run for its money.

 Like the TOZO, the Airpods are more bass-heavy than treble, but it’s not so overbearing that you won’t be able to hear a song’s vocals.
 It has another thing in common with the TOZO: a lack of an equalizer feature.
 Sadly, you get what you get, and there’s absolutely no way you’ll be able to tweak the sound to your liking.
-Also, you may want to avoid playing
+Also, you may want to avoid playing music.

 As for the Airpods, an accelerometer works in tandem with the beamforming microphones to prevent background noises from interfering with your voice.
 The result is almost crystal-clear voice quality on the opposite end, and when you’re talking to Siri, very, VERY rarely will she misunderstand you.